qiskit-advocate/qiskit-advocate-projects/.github/ISSUE_TEMPLATE/new-advocate-project-template.md

  - @githubhandle <!-- ⚠️ Use github handles and feel free to and contact information, like the slack handle -->
  - @githubhandle - Slack: `@slackhandle` email: `example@example.com`
- - Qiskit Coach: @githubhandle <!-- ⚠️ Before the final submission, the project needs to have a coach -->
+ - Qiskit mentor: @githubhandle <!-- ⚠️ A mentor who is an expert in the project you will work on.
+Don't worry if you don't have one yet, we will find a mentor for you -->

 # Deliverable
 <!-- A paper, a mobile app, a Terra module, etc -->